Codecademy/docs/content/python/concepts/sql-connectors/terms/pyodbc/pyodbc.md

 ---
 Title: 'pyodbc'
-Description: 'pyodbc is a Python library that provides a bridge between Python applications and ODBC-compliant databases, allowing efficient database operations.'
+Description: 'pyodbc is a library in Python that provides a bridge between Python applications and ODBC-compliant databases, allowing efficient database operations.'
 Subjects:
   - 'Data Science'
   - 'Web Development'